serkodev/nuxt-pages-plus/README.md

 A Nuxt module that enables complex routing for Nuxt Pages.

 > [!IMPORTANT]
-> This project is in beta and under development.
+> This project is in beta.
 APIs and features may change without notice.
-Please do not use in production.
+If you decide to use it in a production environment, please assess the risks on your own.
 Your suggestions and contributions are welcome!
 Feel free to submit issues or pull requests.

 ## Features